-The Forum’s Officers (Chair, Treasurer, Secretary and Vice Chair) bear additional responsibility for the Forum’s external relations and regulatory compliance.
+The Forum’s Officers (Chair, Vice Chair, Secretary and Treasurer) bear additional responsibility for the Forum’s external relations and regulatory compliance.
 Incumbents should expect to dedicate about four hours per week to the cause.

 Fancy being on the Committee?
 Let us know!

-John Frankland joined Herne Hill Forum in 2006 and is involved with community safety, having co-founded the Herne Hill Safer Neighbourhood Panel.
+John joined Herne Hill Forum in 2006 and is involved with community safety, having co-founded the Herne Hill Safer Neighbourhood Panel.
 He is also a member of the neighbouring ColdHarbour and Camberwell panels and is co-ordinating the Community Roadwatch in Herne Hill Ward.
-He is also on the governing body of St. Saviours Primary School on Herne Hill Road.

 Robert has lived in Herne Hill since 1944, and in the same house since 1948.
 He is a life member of the Herne Hill Society and of the Friends of Brockwell Park.
 He was present at the foundation of the Herne Hill Forum, and has attended meetings ever since.
 At a Forum meeting in 2002, he wrote the resolution that initiated the review of the road junction at Herne Hill.
 He maintains the two council noticeboards in Herne Hill.
 He delivers illustrated lectures on the village, the buildings and the people of Herne Hill, and his enthusiasm for Herne Hill is undimmed by time.